MelissaWachira/MelissaWachira/README.md

 - Third-year student in Nairobi, Kenya
 - Passionate about AI, machine learning and data analysis
 - Interested in health technology and NGO/social impact applications
-- Focused on building solutions relevant to the African context
 - Actively looking for internship opportunities in data and A
 - I will continue adding more repositories as I progress through my studies